 Fijian indigenous society is very communal, with great importance attached to the family unit, the village, and the vanua (land).
 Fijian society has evolved over the past century with the introduction of traditions such as Indian and Chinese as well as significant influences from Europe and Fiji's Pacific neighbours, particularly Tonga and Samoa.
 These various cultures of Fiji have come together to create a multicultural national identity.
 Religion in Fiji is today dominated by Methodists and other Christian sects, followed by Hindus, and other religions.

 Fiji has a number of development goals they are focusing on as a country – lowering youth unemployment rates, reducing poverty, reducing child mortality and gender inequality, increasing environmental sustainability, and improving the health and education status of their citizens.

-In the 2016-17 year, five VSA volunteers undertook assignments in Suva with UN Women, working in climate change, Convention for Ending Discrimination Against Women (CEDAW) reporting, communications, monitoring and evaluation and ending violence against women.
+One of VSA’s key partner organisations based in Fiji is UN Women.
+VSA volunteers have supported this organisation working in climate change, Convention for Ending Discrimination Against Women (CEDAW) reporting, communications, monitoring and evaluation and ending violence against women.

 As part of these activities, volunteers have enhanced reporting across the Pacific on CEDAW, Ending Violence Against Women (EVAW) initiatives in Fiji, and an instant data collection system to collate ideas for positive impacts for women vendors of the Pacific.